 On April 28, 2011, the Company also issued and sold to the same accredited investor a convertible promissory note of the Company in the aggregate principal amount of \$800,000 (together with the related ancillary documents, the "B-Note" and together with the A-Note, the "Company Notes").
 The B-Note bears interest in the form of a one-time interest charge of 8% of the principal amount of the B-Note, payable with the B-Note's aggregate principal amount outstanding on the maturity date, April 28, 2014.
-All or any portion of the aggregate principal and interest outstanding under the B-Note is convertible, at the option of the Investor from time to time (subject to the prior pre-payment of the such principal amount of the C-Note (as defined below) equal to the such principal amount of the B-Note subject to such conversion), into shares of Common Stock, at a per share conversion price equal to 80% of the average of the two lowest trade prices for the Common Stock in the 20 trading days previous to the effective date of each such conversion, subject to a conversion floor of \$0.15.
+All or any portion of the aggregate principal amount of the C-Note (as defined below) equal to the such principal amount of the B-Note subject to such conversion), into shares of Common Stock, at a per share conversion price equal to 80% of the average of the two lowest trade prices for the Common Stock in the 20 trading days previous to the effective date of each such conversion, subject to a conversion floor of \$0.15.